 This article to learn swimming breaststroke covers drills to coordinate arm movements, leg movements and breathing.

-As you can see in the video above, a water noodle is used.
+As you can see in the video above, a swimming noodle is used.
 It provides additional buoyancy to your body in the water, but also allows your arms and legs to move without constraints.

 The swimming drills are explained in more detail below.